stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

 rodents for fleas, a method that gives high quality data as it has a high power of detection.
 To account for differential sampling effort and across site variations in abundance, we only study the networks' incidence matrices (presence and absence of interactions).
+Previous analyses revealed that this dataset shows significant coevolutionary signal at the continental level [@kras12a; $p \leq 10^{-4}$, see Methods].
+Importantly, it also provides spatial replication and variability [@cana14] at a scale large enough to capture macro-ecological processes.
+This dataset is uniquely suited for our analysis, as it represents a paradigmatic system in which species-species interactions are thought to be driven by macro-evolution and co-speciation events [@vern09].

+The original dataset gives quantitative interaction strengths (expressed as an averaged number of parasites per species per host).
+Quantitative interactions strength, in this system, were shown to be affected to a very high degree by local variations in abundance across sampling locations [@cana14], and it therefore seems unlikely that they reflect macro-ecological processes.
+For this reason, we transform all quantitative matrices into bipartite incidence matrices, in which 1 represents the presence of an interaction, and 0 its absence.

-## Spatial scales
+## Spatial scales and interaction spatial consistency

-In our study, we define threes scales for the network data and analysis---continental, regional, and local.
-The continental scale is the aggregated "metanetwork" which includes all potential interactions between co-occurring species [@pois12c] (*i.e.*, all species and all their interactions across the 51 networks).
-Within each site, the regional scale is given by the list of observed species and all their possible interactions.
-Hence the regional networks are always a perfect subset of the continental network.
-The local scale includes only the interactions that were actually observed in the field at a given site.
+We define threes scales for the network data and their subsequent analysis---continental, regional, and local.
+The continental scale is the aggregated "metanetwork" which includes all documented interactions between species from the regional species pool [@pois12c].
+Note that although they are reported as 0, we actually have no information about species pairs that have never co-occured.

+Within each site, the regional scale is given by the subset of metanetwork formed by the locally present species.
+Hence the regional networks are always a perfect subset of the continental network, and do not reflect whether species were actually observed to interact locally or not.
+By contrast, the local scale includes only the interactions that were actually observed in the field at a given site.
 Therefore, the local and regional networks always include the same species, but the local network has only a subset (or, at most, an exact match) of the interactions in the regional network.

-The spatial consistency of every individual interaction is measured as the number of sites in which the two species involved co-occur.
+We define the spatial consistency of every interaction as the number of sites in which the two species involved co-occur.
+Note that, because of the co-occurence issue mentioned above, this measure is only defined for species that have been observed to *interact* at least once.

-## Phylogenetic analysis
+## Measure of coevolutionary signal

-We quantified the coevolutionary signal in terms of the degree of matching between host and parasite phylogenies given knowledge of species interactions using the *PACO* method [@balb13], which is robust to variations in number of species. *PACO* provides measures of both the network-level congruence (*i.e.*, is the network coevolved?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall coevolutionary signal?).
-Since it is a requirement of the methods we use here, the phylogenetic trees for hosts and parasites were rendered ultrametric (i.e., all species are at the same distance from the root).
+We quantify the strength of coevolutionary signal in terms of the degree of matching between host and parasite phylogenies, given knowledge of species interactions.
+We do so using the *PACo* method [@balb13], which is robust to variations in number of species and interactions. *PACo* provides measures of both the network-level congruence (*i.e.*, is the network coevolved?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall coevolutionary signal?).
+Importantly, and by contrast to previous methods such as *ParaFit* [@lege02], *PACo* allows measuring the contribution of every interaction to the network-level signal even though the network shows no significant coevolutionary signal.
+As required by *PACo*, the phylogenetic trees for hosts and parasites were rendered ultrametric (*i.e.*, all species are at the same distance from the root).

 # Results

-To answer these questions, we study a dataset of interactions between rodents and their ectoparasites from 51 sites across Western to Eastern Europe [@kras12b] (Methods Summary).
-This dataset is uniquely suited for this task as it represents a paradigmatic system in which species-species interactions are thought to be driven by macro-evolution and co-speciation events [@vern09], and coevolutionary signal is indeed significant at the continental level [@kras12a] ($p \leq 10^{-4}$; Methods).
-Importantly, it also provides spatial replication and variability at a scale large enough to capture macro-ecological processes.
+## Local and regional scale networks show no coevolutionary signal

 As host-macroparasite interactions are hypothesized to be both ecologically